jdelamare/guestbook-chalice/README.md

 This app is a quick look at what is needed to connect a DynamoDB database to the guestbook app.
 Assuming progressive overload (you've been working up), this will be the second of the three versions of Guestbook written with chalice.
-Only two routes are provided, so be sure to delete you DynamoDB database in the AWS console, as that's not provided by `chalice delete`.
+Only two routes are provided, so be sure to delete your DynamoDB database in the AWS console, as that's not provided by `chalice delete`.

 ## Resources